Tensor Dropout for Robust Learning: Tensor dropout

-In this section, we introduce the stochastic rank regularization (SRR).
+In this section, we introduce our tensor dropout and apply it to tensor regression layers.
 Specifically, we propose a new stochastic rank-regularization, applied to low-rank tensors in decomposed forms.
 This formulation is general and can be applied to any type of decomposition.
 We introduce it here, without loss of generality, to the case of Tucker and CP decompositions.